 Step 4: Soak a clean white rag in this solution and blot the stained area.
 Rinse the carpet with cold water and pat dry with a clean towel.

-How to remove tomato sauce stains out of plastic containers
+How to remove tomato sauce stains from plastic containers

 Baking soda paste